PyAbel/PyAbel/doc/transform_methods/rbasex.rst

 forward Abel transform of the 3D distribution, will be represented as a linear combination of basis-function projections, that is, their forward Abel transforms, with the same coefficients.
-The reverse is also true: finding the expansion coefficients of an experimental VM image over the projected basis directly gives the expansion coefficients of the initial 3D velocity direction and thus the sought radial distributions.
+The reverse is also true: finding the expansion coefficients of an experimental velocity-map image over the projected basis directly gives the expansion coefficients of the initial 3D velocity direction and thus the sought radial distributions.

 Finding the expansion coefficients is a simple linear problem, and the forward Abel transforms of the basis functions can be calculated easily if the basis is